brianfong96/brianfong96.github.io/projects/BibleFamilyTree/README.md

 The script automatically generates unique IDs and validates verse reference format.

 The interface supports mouse wheel zooming and a search box to highlight specific people by name, alias or ID.
+Click a person to collapse or expand their branch.
+Use the **Toggle Dragging** button to reposition nodes manually when needed.

 ## Requirements
 - Any modern web browser